 On occasion, backache is a symptom of a serious ailment—for example, kidney or bone disease.
 Careful examination can detect such problems before they get out of hand.

 People with physically demanding jobs, physical and mental comorbidities, smokers, and obese individuals are at greatest risk of reporting low back pain.
 Fortunately, the great majority of backache sufferers need not be bothered with slipped or damaged disks or serious diseases.
-An estimated 80 percent of low back pain is muscular in origin, usually the result of poor posture or lack of flexibility or strength in the back muscles.
+About 80 to 90 percent is of musculoskeletal origin, usually the result of poor posture or lack of flexibility or strength in the back muscles.

 Of these, poor posture is the greatest culprit.
 Many doctors can predict which of their patients will develop low back pain simply by watching them walk into the office: the future sufferer will have a lumbar lordosis, or ‘swayback’ a condition in which the abdomen hangs forward, the buttocks protrude rearward and the spine is twisted more or less into a ‘C’ shape.